 A more detailed discussion needs to be discussed on these three measuring instruments.
-It should be noted that these three measuring instruments are the most popular and have been widely used in previous research.
+It should be noted that these three measuring instruments are the post popular and have been widely used in previous research.
 Accuracy is used to measure the extent to which the model can correctly predict both the positive class (patients who have the disease) and the negative class (patients who do not have the disease).
 Accuracy is an important metric in general, but in cases of class imbalance (where the number of patients with diabetes may be fewer), accuracy may not provide an accurate picture of model performance.
 Accuracy will tend to predict the majority class, so even though accuracy is high, it will not necessarily be able to detect diabetes patients.
 Meanwhile, precision measures the extent to which positive predictions from the model are correct.
 In the context of disease prediction such as diabetes, precision measures what percentage of patients predicted to have the disease actually have the disease.
 Precision is essential when false positives can have serious consequences or when the cost of further testing is high.

-Recall is also known as sensitivity or true positive rate, useful for measuring the extent to which a model can detect all true positive cases.
-In the context of disease prediction, recall measures how well the model can detect all patients who actually have the disease.
+Recall is also known as sensitivity or true positive rate, useful for measuring the disease prediction, recall measures how well the model can detect all patients who actually have the disease.
 Recall is necessary when one does not want to miss true disease cases, even if it means there are some false positives [24].
 Thus, in the context of disease prediction such as diabetes, recall is often considered a more important metric than accuracy and precision.
 This is because identifying all patients who actually have the disease is a top priority, and we want to avoid false negative errors that can have serious consequences.